Quackster/IONova/README.md

 # IONova

-Based off the original ION/Deltar, this is designed to recreate the Habbo Hotel server using the beta flash client.
+Based off the original code base called ION/Deltar originally written by Nillus, this is designed to recreate the Habbo Hotel server powering the beta flash client.
 The name, while inspired by ION/Deltar conveys the idea of using new and innovative libraries, upgrading the existing source code base that has been used.
 IONova is ION/Deltar, rewritten.

 # Libraries